neurodata/ndstore/docs/sphinx/datamodel.rst

 The advantage of having a data model is that all of the data and metadata can be captured and stored together, which makes visualization, analysis, and reproducibility much simpler.

 .. figure:: ../images/datamodel_simple.png
+    :width: 500px
+    :height: 200px
     :align: center
-	:width: 500
-	:height: 200

     This is a simple example of the data model, consisting of one example of each component.

 .. figure:: ../images/datamodel_complex.png
+    :width: 800px
+    :height: 400px
     :align: center
-	:width: 800
-	:height: 400

     This is a complex example of the data model, consisteing of multiple projects, tokens, and databases.

 Dataset Attributes